PaquitoelChocolatero/Assembly-for-beginners/README.md

 Every example used can be run so you can see what the output is.<br />

 ## Getting Started
+A
-Assembly files use the ".s" extension<br />
+ssembly files use the ".s" extension<br />
 <br />
 The structure is the following:<br />
 tag , dest , rs1 , rs2<br />